sv-giampa/JauntyC/README.md

 at runtime and totally automated.
 The parser is compiled only at construction time, so the parsing proceed easily after that operation.
-Moreover a compiler can be serialized by using the standard serialization process of Java. thi process is useful if it is needed more preformance during the compiler loading, but it is required to build the compiler before the deployment phase of the project (it will not be built at runtime, but only loaded).
+Moreover a compiler can be serialized by using the standard serialization process of Java.
+This process is useful if it is needed more preformance during the compiler loading, but it is required to build the compiler before the deployment phase of the project (it will not be built at runtime, but only loaded).